afariha/ConformanceConstraintsReproducibility/README.md

 (sudo apt-get install -y libarmadillo-dev)
 ```

-- (Step 3-E) Create virtual environment and install dependencies
+- (Step 3-E) Create a virtual environment and install dependencies
-  - Note: Edit the third line below to point out to the location of `Python 3.9.5` in your machine
+  - Note: Edit the third line below to point out to the location of `Python 3.9.5` in your machine.
 ```
 cd ../../..
 brew install virtualenv (sudo apt-get install -y virtualenv)